Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-10-metrics-and-monitoring-with-openobserve/index.md

 <i>Discussion on <a href="https://news.ycombinator.com/item?id=37443404">Hacker News</a></i>

-I intended to write this section much earlier, especially after [the incident](@/porsts/bare-metal-kubernetes-first-incident/index.md) where monitoring would have proven very helpful, but my previous experience configuring my cluster for metrics and log aggregation using a combination of Prometheus, Grafana and Loki was a little lackluster.
+I intended to write this section much earlier, especially after [the incident](@/posts/bare-metal-kubernetes-first-incident/index.md) where monitoring would have proven very helpful, but my previous experience configuring my cluster for metrics and log aggregation using a combination of Prometheus, Grafana and Loki was a little lackluster.

 At the time Loki was a somewhat new product which might have contributed to my impression, but it felt very sluggish and not very easy to use, so I was reluctant to put a lot of effort into setting it up just to get disappointed again.

 My enthusiasm increased a little bit when [OpenObserve](https://openobserve.ai/) recently popped up on my radar.
 It sells itself as a sort of all-in-one observability platform with a self-hosting option.
-While the do-one-thing-well and protocol-first approach of products like Prometheus works extremely well for creating an ecosystem of services which can seamlessly integrate (like Grafana), for something like observability you *really* want an all-encompassing interface which can provide visibility into all aspects of your workloads at once, and not have to switch between Kibana and Grafana to make sense of when exactly your application shit the bed.
+While the do-one-thing-well and protocol-first approach of products like Prometheus works extremely well for creating an ecosystem of services which can seamlessly integrate it (like Grafana), for something like observability you *really* want an all-encompassing interface which can provide visibility into all aspects of your workloads at once, and not have to switch between Kibana and Grafana to make sense of when exactly your application shit the bed.

 So let's give OpenObserve a whirl!